Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Experimental Work and Results

 Finally, Fig.~\ref{fig:dmae-1000-V5_S50_ACH+ATI} shows the effect of spatial (\texttt{ACH}) vs spatial+temporal averaging (\texttt{ATI}).
 Contrary to the findings in the classification task, the inclusion of temporal averaging significantly deteriorates the estimated distances, which can be explained by considering that distance estimation is more severely affected by variations along the temporal span.

 Therefore, considering the contributions of the algorithmic variations, the final system we would select for the production vessel distance-estimation task is the one using a distance threshold of $1000\,m$, data from 250 sensors, a 50 second long temporal context, majority voting with 5 windows, and spatial averaging only.
 We also ran the experiments using the simple NN-based system, with similar observations regarding the effect of the algorithmic modifications.
 The achieved results are again significantly worse than those obtained with the XGBoost system, as shown in Fig.~\ref{fig:cmp-regression-best-nn-xgboost}.

-A supplementary material Web page showing videos on the system operating in detection and distance estimation modes is linked from \href{https://github.com/UAH-PSI/das-vessel-detection#supplementary-material}{the project GitHub repository}.
+Videos illustrating the system operating in vessel-detection and distance-estimation modes are provided on the \href{https://geintra-uah.org/psi/index.html\#videos}{supplementary material Web page}, which is also linked from \href{https://github.com/UAH-PSI/das-vessel-detection#supplementary-material}{the project GitHub repository}.